title

 previous | next

 In the summer of 1926, the Guomindang continued its march north to unite China.
-Communists and other activists were working in advance of Chiang Kai-shek's army.
+Communists and other political activists associated with the Guomindang were working in advance of Chiang Kai-shek's army.
 They called for the defeat of imperialists and landlords, and they told peasants to stop paying rent and debts.
 Some of them led assaults against foreign merchants.
-They bullied women into modernizing their hair length, in other words cutting their hair, and they ordered females to give up the practice of binding their feet.
+They told women to modernize their hair length – to cut their hair – and they ordered an end to the binding of feet.
 They broke Buddhist statues, and they spoke against Christian schools, churches and hospitals, describing these as imperialistic.
 They organized factory workers, encouraged demands on employers, and they led strikes and shut down factories.

-Most warlord armies lacked training and enthusiasm, and in the face of a tremendous show of popular enthusiasm for the nationalist cause, many warlords made no fight against the Guomindang armies.
-And in places where Guomindang forces drove out warlords and their armies, common peasants were taking advantage of the absence of those armies to band together against those they saw as oppressors.
-And in the city of Changsha in Hunan Province, conservative people were alarmed at what they called the "terrible" developments in the countryside.
+Most warlord armies lacked training and enthusiasm, and in the face of a tremendous show of popular enthusiasm for the nationalist cause, warlords were reluctant to match their power against the Guomindang armies.
+Where Guomindang forces drove out warlords, local peasants came together against those they saw as oppressors.

-The Guomindang in Hankow was under the influence of Michael Borodin and leftists, while moderates within the Guomindang remained disturbed by the growing radicalism.
-A wave of strikes was bringing production in China to a standstill, while businessmen and landowners across China feared more disorder.
+The Guomindang moved its capital north to Hankow.
+The Guomindang there was under the influence of Michael Borodin and the Left, while moderates within the Guomindang remained disturbed by the growing radicalism.
+Labor unrest and strikes were bringing production in China to a standstill, and businessmen and landowners feared more disorder.
 Wealthy Chinese businessmen offered moderates within the Guomindang their support if they would rid the Guomindang of its Leftist radicals.

-Guomindang forces under the influence of Leftists took over the British concession in the cities of Hankow and Kiukiang, while British and U. S. merchants and missionaries were being evacuated from areas held by the Guomindang.
+Guomindang forces under the influence of Leftists took over the British concession in the cities of Hankow and Kiukiang, while British and US merchants and missionaries were being evacuated from areas held by the Guomindang.
 The British rushed troops to Shanghai to prevent there what had happened at Hankow and Kiukiang.
-Britain was determined to save British lives and property, but it decided that it had to come to terms with China's powerful nationalist movement and unification drive.
-In February, 1927, the British concluded an agreement with the Guomindang, transferring the British concession at Hankow to Chinese authority.
+Britain was determined to save British lives and property, but it decided that it had to come to terms with China's powerful nationalist movement.
+In February 1927 the British concluded an agreement with the Guomindang, transferring the British concession at Hankow (its extraterritoriality enclave and rights) to Chinese authority.
 Animosity in China toward Britain declined, and moderates within the Guomindang began hoping for more respectability and recognition by the other powers of the world.

 In March 1927, Chiang's forces entered the city of Nanjing, on the Yangzi River, almost 200 miles west and slightly north of Shanghai.
-Rioters in Nanjing supporting the Guomindang takeover attacked foreign missions and consulates, looted foreign buildings and dwellings, and robbed and killed several foreigners.
-Chiang believed that taking over the foreign concessions was going too far, and he was indignant over the looting and rioting.
-He was concerned about exciting foreign forces into taking action against the Guomindang, while British and U.S. gunboats on the Yangzi River were firing shells into Nanjing in an attempt to put an end to the rioting.
+Rioters in Nanjing supporting the Guomindang attacked foreign missions and consulates, looted foreign buildings and dwellings, and robbed and killed several foreigners.
+Chiang was indignant over the looting and rioting.
+He was concerned about reaction from foreign forces while British and US gunboats on the Yangzi River were firing shells into Nanjing in an attempt to end to the rioting.

-In Shanghai, labor unions under leftist leadership had risen in a general strike, in sympathy with the coming of the Guomindang army.
-In the Chinese section of the city, Leftists disarmed the police and drove out warlord troops.
-The international settlement in Shanghai was guarded by an international expeditionary force, but Chinese and foreign businessmen in Shanghai were agitated and afraid that the Chinese Leftists might try to seize their part of town.
+In Shanghai, labor unions had risen in a general strike.
+In the Chinese section of Shanghai, activists disarmed the police and drove out warlord troops.
+The international settlement in Shanghai was guarded by an international expeditionary force, but Chinese and foreign businessmen there feared that the activists might try to seize their part of town.

 Chiang troops arrived in Shanghai on March 12, while nearby European and United States warships were poised for action to protect property.
-Chiang's troops arrived on March 12 and took control of the Chinese section of the city, without touching foreigners or their possessions.
-And after a day or so, the foreigners living in Shanghai relaxed and began congratulating each other, and they congratulated Chiang Kai-shek for the control that he held over his men.
+Chiang's troops took control of the Chinese section of the city, without touching foreigners or their possessions.
+And after a day or so, the foreigners living in Shanghai relaxed and began congratulating each other, and they congratulated Chiang Kai-shek for the control that he held over his troops.

 People of wealth decided that Chiang was an alternative to communist upheaval and confiscations.
 And Chiang needed money if he were to make himself a force against the Guomindang's left-wing.
 His son was still studying in Russia, but after soul searching and sleepless nights Chiang decided to reverse Sun Yat-sen's policy of working with the Communists.
 In Shanghai, he negotiated with bankers, capitalists and members of Shanghai's powerful mobsters – the Green Gang.
 And from various sources he received large donations of money.

-In response to Chiang's move against China's Communists, the Comintern decided that vacillating members of the Guomindang's Central Committee should be replaced by peasant and working class leaders and that a revolutionary tribunal should be set up to liquidate those who maintained contact with Chiang.
+In response to Chiang's war against China's Communists, the Comintern decided that vacillating members of the Guomindang's Central Committee should be replaced by peasant and working class leaders and that a revolutionary tribunal should be set up to liquidate those who maintained contact with Chiang.
 The directives from Moscow angered the non-Communist members of the Guomindang in Hankow.
 The Hankow Guomindang began its own purge of Communists.
 And, considering itself to be China's government, the Hankow Guomindang ordered Moscow's agents out of China, including Borodin.
-And the way was now open for reconciliation between the Wuhan Guomindang and Chiang.

 The Communist Party of China was losing membership by death and defection.
-Stalin had believed that China's Communists working with the Guomindang would be most effective and serve the Soviet Union's interests more.
-Now that Chiang and others in the Guomindang were slaughtering Communists, Leftists and labor union activists, Stalin declared that "the scoundrels" had to be punished, and he blamed China's Communist Party leaders for the Party's failure in China.
+Stalin, in power in Moscow, had believed that China's Communists working with the Guomindang would be most effective and serve the Soviet Union's interests, but now that Chiang and others in the Guomindang were slaughtering Communists, Leftists and labor union activists, Stalin declared that "the scoundrels" had to be punished.
+He blamed China's Communist Party leaders for the Party's failure in China.
 China's Communist Party purged itself of its discredited top leadership, but it did not have the power to punish those Stalin thought of as scoundrels.
-Trying to make good its effort at gaining power at the expense of the Guomindang, the Party attempted to grab control of some military units, and failed.
-Stalin had had a distorted notion of the balance of forces in China.
-The Communists were unable to reorganize the Guomindang.
+The Communist Party in China tried to gain control of some Guomindang military units but failed, and the Communists were unable to reorganize the Guomindang.

-The hiatus in the march north ended in April, 1928.
-That month, Chiang moved his armies toward Beijing.
-Japan's interests in China were strongest in China's north, including Manchuria.
-The Japanese saw extensions of Guomindang rule into northern China as a threat, and just south of Beijing the Guomindang army clashed momentarily with a Japanese military force.
+In April 1928 Chiang put his armies on the march again, continuing the campaign to unite China under the Guomindang.
+He was marching toward Beijing.
+Japan's interests in China were strongest in the north, including Manchuria, and the Japanese saw extensions of Guomindang rule into northern China as a threat.
+Just south of Beijing the Guomindang army clashed momentarily with a Japanese military force.
 Then the Guomindang armies drove on and captured Beijing in June.
 The Japanese forces were anti-Communist, but unknowingly they were laying the ground for Communist gains.

 Sources